shsarda/MeetingEventsCallingBot/README.md

 - Enable developer preview in your debugging Teams client.
 ![](./Images/Setup_Step7_1.png)

-- Start the meeting and call the bot from meeting.
+- Add app to a scheduled meeting.
+Join the meeting to use the app.
 ![](./Images/Setup_Step7_2.png)